Frequently Asked Questions (FAQs)

 I have some questions about some of the examination announcements I've seen.
 Where can I call to get answers?

-Civil service examinations are administered by the NYS Department of Civil Service, a separate state agency.
+Civil service examinations are administered by the NYS Department of Civil Service.

-You can find a list of the department telephone numbers for examination information on the department's website at http://www.cs.ny.gov/home/contactsecondary.cfm.
+You can find a list of the department telephone numbers for examination information on our website at contacts of the NYS Department of Civil Service site.

 What happens after I take the civil service examination?